-- a) Make a histogram (frequency distribution) of your results (i.e. the number of times there were no two's in a toss, one two, etc.). - b) For each data point in the histogram, estimate its uncertainty, e.g. what is the uncertainty on the number of times there were one two in a toss?
-Display the uncertainty on the histogram using the "Error Bar" option under "Plot".
+a) Make a histogram (frequency distribution) of your results (i.e. the number of times there were no two's in a toss, one two, etc.).

-- c) Compare your results with that expected from a binomial distribution.
+b) Compare your results with that expected from a binomial distribution.
 Plot the theoretical expectations along with your experimental results.
-How does your average (i.e. average number of two's in a toss) and variance compare with theoretical expectations? - d) Compare your results from above with a Poisson distribution assuming the same average number of two's as above.
+How does your average (i.e. average number of two's in a toss) and variance compare with theoretical expectations?

+c) Compare your results from above with a Poisson distribution assuming the same average number of two's as above.
 Plot the Poisson distribution along with the binomial expectations.
 How would you change the dice and the experiment if you wanted to generate a Poisson distribution from the toss of dice?